-The CCC does allow for dispensing to adults or people, but only for those over the age of 21 Therefore, to ensure safety and compliance with the municipal and state law under 935 CMR 500 and under the regulations promulgated and updated from time-to-time by the regulating state agency the Cannabis Control Commission (CCC), The Pass, it's Executive Management Team (EMT) and it's Security Director will limit all activities to dispensing of cannabis
+The Pass is applying for a Marijuana Retail Establishment license for 5000 ft at the 1375 Main St. site in Sheffield, MA.
+The license does allow for dispensing to adults or people over the age of 21.
+Therefore, to ensure safety and compliance with the municipal and state law under 935 CMR 500 and under the regulations promulgated and updated from time-to-time by the regulating state agency the Cannabis Control Commission (CCC), The Pass, it's Executive Management Team (EMT) and it's Security Director will limit all activities to dispensing of cannabis

-The Pass acknowledges that in order to dispense cannabis to adults over the age of 21 in the Commonwealth of Massachusetts, they must first apply and obtain a retail license for doing so, which is a discrete and separate form of licensure.
+The Pass acknowledges that in order to dispense cannabis to adults over the age of 21 in the Commonwealth of Massachusetts, they must first apply and obtain a retail license for doing so, which is an discrete and separate form of licensure.